-- Learn some action rhymes, such as 'Wind the bobbin up'. - Play some commercially produced tapes and CD-ROMs.
-Clap along with familiar rhymes and learn new ones. - Listen to the sounds your feet make when walking, running or skipping: slowly, softly, fast, stomping hard, in flipflops, boots, high heels. - Try different types of clapping: clap your hands softly, fast and make a pattern for your child to follow.
+- Learn some action rhymes, such as 'Wind the bobbin up'. - Play some commercially produced CDs.
+Clap along with familiar rhymes and learn new ones. - Listen to the sounds your feet make when walking, running or skipping: slowly, softly, fast, stomping hard, in flip flops, boots or high heels. - Try different types of clapping: clap your hands softly, fast and make a pattern for your child to follow.
 Do the same, clapping your thighs or stamping your feet.
-Tap your fingers.
-Click your tongue. - Invent a special family clap routine for when someone does something really well.
+Tap your fingers or click your tongue. - Invent a special family clap routine for when someone does something really well.